UWCS/stardust/content/about/agm.md

 # Motions

-**Constitutionally changing motions can be submitted until Thurs 22nd Feb**, and any other motions right up until the AGM (but please send them in good time so we don't have to look through our emails for them at the meeting).
+**Constitutionally changing motions can be submitted until Weds 19 February**, and any other motions right up until the AGM (but please send them in good time so we don't have to look through our emails for them at the meeting).

 Send the completed motion documents to `president@uwcs.co.uk` or to the President via discord.
 Motions require a seconder who is also a member of the society, so you can't just submit them on your own.